 Wing Bikes is a young brand with some room to improve, offering an excellent bang for the buck and bikes jam-packed with modern features.

-As the brand begins to offer more and more test-ride locations (currently five as of 2023), they should see an uptick in customers who don’t want to get stuck with a $98 return fee if they test the bike and don’t like it.
+As the brand begins to offer more and more test-ride locations, they should see an uptick in customers who don’t want to get stuck with a $98 return fee if they test the bike and don’t like it.

 Overall, Wing bikes receive positive ratings and reviews online and are solid options in the sub-$2,000 category.
 We would certainly consider their bikes if we were in the market for a stylish urban e-bike with unique safety features.